kubewarden/docs/docs/writing-policies/wasi/02-raw-policies.md

 In this case, the settings should contain the `defaultUser`, `defaultAction` and `defaultRequest` to use to mutate the request if the user, the action, or the resource isn't valid.

-We need to update the `Settings` type with the new fields:
+You need to update the `Settings` type with the new fields:

 ```go
 // Settings represents the settings of the policy.